AreyanR/ML-Agents-Racing-Simulation/README.md

   The competitive dynamic between the agents encourages diverse strategies and interactions, enhancing their adaptability.

 ## About the Project
-This project explores the potential of reinforcement learning in Unity, using the **Unity ML-Agents Toolkit** to create a dynamic simulation.
 The goal was to demonstrate how AI agents can adapt and learn within a controlled, competitive environment.
 By introducing a second agent, the project created a competitive dynamic that significantly enhanced the training process, enabling faster learning and more diverse strategies.

 This project highlights my skills in Unity development, machine learning, and behavior modeling.
-While not a game, it serves as a technical demonstration of AI-driven behavior in a racing scenario.
+While not a game, it serves as a technical demonstration of AI-driven behavior in a foot race scenario.
 Unity was selected for its powerful tools  and visualization capabilities.

 ## Learning Process and Parameters